DEBBIE Mulkern is a qualified aromatherapist and has created a new range of unique products inspired by living in the New Forest.

 The New Forest Aromatics range includes candles, room fragrances, lip balms, wardrobe sachets, hand balms and reed diffusers all infused with uniquely blended essential oils to enhance your mood.

-Debbie, whose company Ripple is based at Setley Ridge Vineyard, Brockenhurst, said: “The Forest essence is inspired by my walks – the smell of the resins from the pine cones, with hints of cedar, cypress and firs.”
+Debbie, whose company Ripple is based at Setley Ridge Vineyard, Brockenhurst, said: “The Forest essence is inspired by my walks – the smell of the resins from the pine cones, with hints of cedar,

 She also has an English country garden range and a festive selection.